owlbarn/tutorial/book/nlp/README.md

 ## Vector Space Models

+Survey, explain what is VSM, documents become vectors, i.e. a point in high-dimensional space.
+With VSM, we can cluster the documents based on their proximity, i.e. similarity.

 ## Bag of Words (BOW)

+Explain what is BOW

 ## Term Frequency–Inverse Document Frequency (TFIDF)

+Explain what is TFIDF, mention Cambridge Wolfson fellow.

 ## Latent Dirichlet Allocation (LDA)

+Explain what is LDA.

 ## Latent Semantic Analysis (LSA)

+Explain what is LSA, and how it differs from LDA wrt to derived topics.

 ## Indexing and Searching

+First implement linear search, then explain random projection and implement a naive version.

 ## Conclusion